-According to article 28 of the Articles of Association (the Articles of Association are available in German at www.carlogavazzi.com/files/media/files/693 0b8b2b86c52483ef5f9ca5828ed9d), a member of the Board of Directors may hold up to twenty additional mandates as a member of the highest-level governing or administrative body of companies outside the Carlo Gavazzi Group, five thereof in listed companies.
+According to article 28 of the Articles of Association (the Articles of Association are available in German at www.carlogavazzi.com/files/media/files/6930b8b 2b86c52483ef5f9ca5828ed9d or via the QR code on page 19), a member of the Board of Directors may hold up to twenty additional mandates as a member of the highest-level governing or administrative body of companies outside the Carlo Gavazzi Group, five thereof in listed companies.
 Mandates with associated companies outside the Carlo Gavazzi Group are deemed to be a single mandate, as long as not more than ten mandates are being held within such a group of associated companies.